PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies

 Manual inspection confirmed that reviews indeed contained valuable references to visual-textual mismatches.
 However, two limitations emerged: (1) regex captured only strict keyword formulations, missing paraphrased or indirect mentions of inconsistencies, and (2) many inconsistencies referenced papers that had been updated after rebuttal, making it impossible to locate the original errors in the PDF versions available through OpenReview.

-\myparagraph{Refined Collection Strategy.} To address these issues, we refined our strategy in two ways: \begin{enumerate} \item \textbf{Conference selection:} We shifted to the more recent ICLR 2025, focusing on papers without author rebuttals.
+\myparagraph{Refined Collection Strategy.} To address these issues, we refined our strategy in two ways: \begin{enumerate} \item \textbf{Conference selection:} We shifted our focus on papers without author rebuttals.
 This ensured that flagged inconsistencies were more likely to remain in the available PDFs. \item \textbf{LLM filtering:} Instead of regex, we employed \textit{Mistral Nemo 2407} at a low temperature to summarize reviews and extract candidate inconsistency statements.
 This approach captured non-strict formulations (e.g., “does not align with” instead of “mismatch”) and produced structured outputs, making them easier to present to annotators in the verification interface. \end{enumerate}

-This refinement reduced our initial pool of 75,550 ICLR 2025 reviews to 12,366 reviews.
+This refinement reduced our initial pool of 120,329 ICLR reviews to 18,009 reviews.
 The LLM outputs were stored in structured JSON format, with each paper ID associated with a list of flagged inconsistencies.

 \myparagraph{Example Output.} Throughout the appendix, we are going to illustrate our data preparation pipeline use the paper ID \texttt{vXSCD3ToCS}\footnote{\url{https://openreview.net/forum?id=vXSCD3ToCS}} as an example.
 We illustrate the example out after the LLM-assisted filtering in Fig.~\ref{fig:example_output_after_llm_assisted_filtering}.